Observation of charmonium sequential suppression in heavy-ion collisions at the Relativistic Heavy Ion Collider

-$\psi$(2S) production in heavy-ion collisions is predominantly studied in the form of its yield or cross section ratio to that of J/$\psi$, which facilitates uncertainty reduction in both experimental measurements and theoretical calculations.
-Such a yield ratio has been measured in Pb+Pb collisions at the center-of-mass energy per nucleon-nucleon pair ($\sqrt{s_{_{\rm NN}}}$) of 17.3 GeV \cite{NA50:2006yzz} and 5.02 TeV \cite{CMS:2016wgo,ATLAS:2018hqe,ALICE:2022jeh}.
+Experimentally, $\psi$(2S) production in heavy-ion collisions is commonly studied via its yield or cross section ratio to that of J/$\psi$.
+This ratio directly probes sequential suppression, wherein the larger and heavier $\psi$(2S) is expected to be more strongly suppressed than J/$\psi$ in the QGP~\cite{Burnier:2015tda,Digal:2001ue,Mocsy:2007jz,Andronic:2019wva}.
+It also facilitates uncertainty reduction in both experimental measurements and theoretical calculations.
+The $\psi$(2S) to J/$\psi$ yield ratio has been measured in Pb+Pb collisions at the center-of-mass energy per nucleon-nucleon pair ($\sqrt{s_{_{\rm NN}}}$) of 17.3 GeV \cite{NA50:2006yzz} and 5.02 TeV \cite{CMS:2016wgo,ATLAS:2018hqe,ALICE:2022jeh}.
 At both energies, the yield ratios in Pb+Pb collisions are smaller than those in $p$+$p$ collisions, confirming the expected stronger suppression for $\psi$(2S) than J/$\psi$.
-At 17.3 GeV, the ratio hints at a decreasing trend from collisions of small nuclear overlap (peripheral) to those of large overlap (central), consistent with the expectation of increasing QGP effects from peripheral to central events \cite{NA50:2006yzz}.
+At 17.3 GeV, the ratio suggests a decreasing trend from collisions of small nuclear overlap (peripheral) to those of large overlap (central), consistent with the expectation of increasing QGP effects from peripheral to central events \cite{NA50:2006yzz}.
 On the other hand, no significant dependence of the yield ratio on nuclear overlap is observed at 5.02 TeV \cite{CMS:2016wgo,ATLAS:2018hqe,ALICE:2022jeh}.

-Insofar as both the dissociation and regeneration effects are dependent on collision energy, it is crucial to measure the energy dependence of $\psi$(2S) production in heavy-ion collisions, in order to fully understand the characteristics of its suppression.
-At RHIC, heavy-ion collisions at $\sqrt{s_{_{\rm NN}}}$ = 200 GeV are delivered, which can fill the gap between existing measurements at 17.3 GeV and 5.02 TeV.
-Furthermore, such measurements will provide critical inputs for interpreting existing comprehensive J/$\psi$ data at RHIC \cite{Adare:2006ns, Adare:2011yf, Adamczyk:2012ey, Adamczyk:2013tvk, STAR:2016utm, STAR:2019fge}.
+In this letter, the STAR experiment~\cite{STAR:2002eio} at RHIC reports on measurements of inclusive J/$\psi$ and $\psi$(2S) production in Ru+Ru and Zr+Zr collisions at $\sqrt{s_{_{\rm NN}}}$ = 200 GeV.
+They extend the $\psi$(2S) measurements to a collision system with only half the nucleons of a Pb nucleus and to an energy that bridges the gap between existing results at 17.3 GeV and 5.02 TeV.
+Both the reduced system size and the intermediate collision energy are expected to influence the space-time evolution of the QGP, thereby modifying the interplay between dissociation and regeneration.